 It is critical to have a complete proof strategy ahead of the test to enhance your chances of passing with flying colours.
 The following are some UGC NET History Preparation Tips:

-- Always check the syllabus and exam pattern of the subject before preparing for it
+- Always check the syllabus and pattern of an exam of the subject before preparing for it

-- The revision will help you double-check your test preparation and avoid confusion during the exam
+- The revision will help you double-check your test preparation and also candidates will not het confused during the exam

 - Preparing handwritten notes based on your comprehension can help you readily revise the themes and essential aspects at any time.
 At the last minute, handwritten notes can save time on preparations by removing the need to search for topics in books

-- Don't forget to practice the previous year's question papers and mock test
+- Don't forget to practice the previous year question papers and mock test

 - It is not enough to cover everything to qualify as a well-prepared subject